 Electrostatic cleaning systems allow for the safe and cost-effective disinfection of nearly any surface for a fraction of the cost of comparable alternatives.

-The process leverages Columb’s Law, which allows for a full surface coating without the time and manual strain to clean underneath furniture or other difficult to sanitize areas where germs and bacteria can lurk for months, and allowed to grow into a full-blown health and safety issue.
+The process leverages Columb's Law, which allows for a full surface coating without the time and manual strain to clean underneath furniture or other challenging to sanitize areas where germs and bacteria can lurk for months, and allowed to grow into a full-blown health and safety issue.